-- 11. Capital Stock Activity The Company has 35,368,758 and 29,724,432 shares of its \$0.001 par value common stock issued and outstanding as of December 31, 2017 and June 30, 2017 respectively. - During the six months ended December 31, 2017 the Company issued 1,801,150 shares of common stock for services valued at \$260,156, issued 264,085 shares of common stock for cash proceeds of \$30,000, issued 3,527,543 shares in regards to debt being converted into stock valued at \$117,000 and issued 51,548 shares of common stock valued at \$3,988 as part of a loan agreement and payment of interest as part of the debt conversion. - Advances by Affiliates On August 24, 2017, a shareholder loaned the company \$10,000.
+Additional Consulting agreements call for two Individual Consultants to receive cash and stock bonuses for directly assisting the Company in hitting certain operational milestones, such as national television publicity, achieving revenues of \$500,000 monthly, \$1,000,000 monthly, and \$3,000,000 quarterly.

+14. Advances by Affiliates

+- On August 24, 2017, a shareholder loaned the company \$10,000.
 As compensation for making this loan, the shareholder received 10,000 shares of Company common stock, and is entitled to \$2,000 interest.
-This advance was secured by a promissory note from the company to the shareholder whereby the company has until February 24, 2018 to repay the principal and interest. - During the third quarter of Fiscal Year 2015, Mr. Folkson began accruing a consulting fee of \$6,000 per month which the aggregate of \$6,000 is reflected in professional fees for the three month period ended December 31, 2017 and reflected in the accrued expenses related party with a balance of \$192,000 and \$180,000 at December 31, 2017 and June 30, 2017, respectively.
+This advance was secured by a promissory note from the company to the shareholder whereby the company has until February 24, 2018 to repay the principal and interest.
+This advance was paid off during the quarter. - During the third quarter of Fiscal Year 2015, Mr. Folkson began accruing a consulting fee of \$6,000 per month which the aggregate of \$6,000 is reflected in professional fees for the three month period ended March 31, 2018 and reflected in the accrued expenses related party with a balance of \$198,000 and \$180,000 at March 31, 2018 and June 30, 2017, respectively.

 On December 8, 2017, Mr. Folkson acquired Warrants to acquire up to 80,000 additional shares of NGTF stock at a strike price of \$.20, and with a term of three (3) years from the date of this agreement.
 Mr. Folkson acquired these Warrants at a cost of \$.15 per warrant, which will result in a reduction in the accrued consulting fees due him by \$12,000.
-In addition, during the quarter ended December 31, 2017, Folkson had been paid \$12,000 against his total accrued balance to date.
+In addition, during the nine months ended March 31, 2018, Folkson had been paid \$36,000 against his total accrued balance to date.

+15. Subsequent Events

-13. Subsequent Events On January 31, the Registrant received proceeds of \$200,000 in conjunction with a promissory note from, and a Securities Purchase Agreement with, Eagle Equities entered into on September 8, 2017.
-The note has a maturity date of September 8, 2018, a face value of \$210,000 and carries an 8% interest rate.
+• On April 10, 2018, the Registrant received proceeds of \$60,000 in conjunction with a promissory note from, and a Securities Purchase Agreement with, Eagle Equities entered into on April 10, 2018.
+The note has a maturity date of April 10, 2019, a face value of \$62,500 and carries an 8% interest rate.
 Should the Note not be paid in full prior to maturity, any remaining balance would be convertible into the Registrant's common stock at a discount to market.
-The foregoing is only a summary of the terms of the note which is included as an exhibit to this report.

-The proceeds will be used to fund production of NightFood inventory, development of the Half-Baked line of snacks, and ongoing NGTF operating expenses.
+The proceeds will be used to fund continued development of the Half-Baked line of non-THC snacks, the development and distribution of a Half-Baked line of THC-infused snacks, scaling online Nightfood revenue, and ongoing NGTF operating expenses.